ulrichSchreiner/atocker/README.md

 # atocker
-Atom 1.3 Editor with go-tools bundled in Docker.
+Atom 1.4 (beta) Editor with go-tools bundled in Docker.

+*Note: The beta is installed because of an instability of version 1.3*

 ![Screenshot](screenshot.png)

 This docker image contains [atom](http://atom.io), [go-plus](https://github.com/joefitzgerald/go-plus)  and many go tools.
 The configuration conforms to
 [gb](http://getgb.io/), so your project directory should conform to [this](http://getgb.io/docs/project/) layout.
 You can start the editor in an empty directory and the needed directories will be created to develop with `gb` (a `src` and a `vendor` directory).
 You should have `gb` installed on your system to build your software: simply open a second shell and type `gb build`.
 Make sure to create the correct [directory layout](http://getgb.io/docs/project/)!

 You can start the editor in the project directory with `atocker`.